vechain/react-dapp-template/README.md

 This template creates a simple DApp that allows users to interact with an erc20 token contract called *Fiorino*.
 Users can send and receive tokens, and the contract owner can mint new tokens.

-This DApp is using [VeChain Kit](https://vechainkit.vechain.org/) as a dependency, which handles the login with wallet and with social, and which provides components and hooks available to use the dev.
-If you want the same template, but without this kit than checkout this [other repository](https://github.com/Agilulfo1820/react-dapp-template-with-dappkit).

 ## Requirements

 Ensure your development environment is set up with the following: